Bruno Mars ends hip-hop's Grammy dreams

-(CNN)There was no hip hop hurray Sunday night.
+(CNN)There was no hip hop hooray Sunday night.

 Bruno Mars won the Grammy for album of the year with "24K Magic," squelching hopes that an album by a hip-hop artist would win the Recording Academy's top prize for a third time.